Italy–Russia relations: Italian-Soviet relations

-In the decade 1958-1968, two moments stand out.
-The first phase covers the time span of the third legislature in Italy (1958-1963) and, on the Soviet side, the last five years of Khrushchev's leadership (he was dismissed in October 1964).
-During this five-year period, the foundations of bilateral relations were laid between Italy and the Soviet Union, both in the economic, political, cultural and technical-scientific fields.
+In the decade 1958–1968, two moments stand out.
+The first phase covers the time span of the third legislature in Italy (1958–1963) and, on the Soviet side, the last five years of Khrushchev's leadership (he was dismissed in October 1964).
+During this five-year period, the foundations of bilateral relations were laid between Italy and the Soviet Union, in the economic, political, cultural and technical-scientific fields.
 A second phase, from the end of 1964 to 1968, was characterised in the USSR by the rise of the Brezhnev leadership and in Italy by the start of the organic centre-left with the Moro governments, within which Fanfani held the role of Foreign Minister on several occasions.
 This phase saw the stabilisation of bilateral relations as well as cooperation, though partial and limited, in the main international issues.
 A period of slowdown in bilateral relations occurred between the second half of 1963 and the end of 1964, not so much due to direct political choices as to a series of important events in Italian politics, in the Soviet government and in the international framework, which placed other priorities on the two capitals.
 In the space of little more than a year, in fact, in Italy the organic centre-left project was realised, the schism of the Italian Socialist Party was consummated and Palmiro Togliatti died, leaving the Italian Communist Party suddenly leaderless; in the USSR, Khrushchev was dismissed and Leonid Brezhnev's secretariat was installed; furthermore, international protagonists of détente such as Kennedy and John XXIII died.

-Between 1958 and 1968, Soviet diplomacy, except for a few setbacks during the most acute international crises, followed a rather linear policy towards Italy, which did not change even with the rise of Brezhnev's leadership.
+Other than a few setbacks during the most acute international crises, Soviet diplomacy between 1958 and 1968 followed a rather linear policy towards Italy, which did not change even with the rise of Brezhnev's leadership.
 An assessment of the objectives achieved and the methods of action was outlined in a secret report by Moscow's ambassador in Rome Nikita Ryžov to Foreign Minister Gromyko in 1969, which reads as follows: “In recent years Italian-Soviet relations have improved significantly in all fields.
 The most obvious steps forward can be seen with regard to economic-commercial relations and technical-scientific relations, developed on the basis of the 1966-1969 long-term trade agreement [...]
 The embassy also believes that the Italian specificity is such that in the absence of a serious and stable economic basis at the root of Soviet-Italian relations, the possibilities of realising and developing a political action aimed at influencing Italian policy in our favour will be very limited.
 On the contrary, our exact assessment of Italy's economic interests - which in so many ways determine its foreign policy - could in certain circumstances yield the political result we need."